It Takes Two to Tango

 Employers often don’t give due importance to employee satisfaction.
-More than anything else it is mainly because they have tried few things but it just doesn’t seem to work.
-Absence of expected results ends all initiatives in dead-end and leaves the management in frustration.
+More than anything else it is mainly because they have tried a few things but it just doesn’t seem to work.
+Absence of expected results ends all initiatives in a dead-end and leaves the management in frustration.
 To create the right environment to develop employee satisfaction, focus on the following priority areas will help:

 • Challenging work

 Hiring decision should be based on the work at hand.
 The employee should find the work challenging, at least not mundane.
 Boring work doesn’t excite anybody.
 The trick is to assign the work to a person who doesn’t find it boring.
 This should be one of the key hiring decisions.
 Often it is said that if you find a good person, find a role in your organisation to keep him.
 It further substantiates the point – assign work that is exciting to this person.

 • Positive work environment

 The work environment is largely dictated by the attitude of the managers and senior management.
 An approachable leader that is dedicated to his/ her work is likely to encourage the same behaviour in the workforce.
 When an employee does well, an immediate acknowledgement of the contribution can give a huge boost to the employee satisfaction and productivity levels.
 A sense of achievement and working towards a larger than life goal helps to keep the work environment positive.
 Further, enabling open communication is essential to address any concerns before they become major grievances.
 It also reduces the need for employees to complain among themselves and bring in negativity to the workplace.